-We farm about 8 hectares (20 acres) of vineyards, all of them in La Morra, but coming from 4 different Crus.
+We farm about 10 hectares (25 acres) of vineyards, with 4 different soil structures.

 Berri: 5 hectares (12.5 acres) owned in the extreme west of the Barolo region, close to the Tanaro river.

-Torriglione: Around 1 hectare (2.5 acres) owned surrounding the winery.
+Torriglione: around 1,5 hectare (3,7 acres) owned surrounding the winery.

 We would like to sell our wines because they are good, not because they are organic